ositaka/design-code-tips-v2/src/pages/code/2021-04-20-woocommerce-check-if-products-on-cart-has-a-specific-tag.md

 ---
 templateKey: code-post
-title: "WooCommerce: Check if products on cart have a specific tag and remove them if they can't be shipped to the customer country"
+title: "WooCommerce: Check if products on cart have a specific tag, and remove them if they can't be shipped to the customer country"
 date: 2021-04-20 21:56
 featuredpost: false
 featuredImage: /assets/woocommerce-logo.png